 My name is Hannah Spicer.
 In 2012 I moved to Aberdeen to study Architecture at Robert Gordon University.
 Having completed two years of studying architecture, I realised that my passion for art and model making was not being used to it’s full potential.
 For this reason, I decided to switch to a degree in Three Dimensional Design at Grays School of Art.
 With doing so, I discovered a passion for ceramics and as such, focused my final year on this topic.

 With having lived in a coastal town for as long as I can remember, the seaside has become a feature throughout my work as a ceramicist.
-Despite having moved to the East coast, I have continued to use the coastal attributes as my inspiration for the initial design process.
-A such, the designs of my work set out to mimic natural formations found at the seaside.
+Having moved to the East coast for university, I began to use the coastal attributes as my inspiration for the initial design process.
+As such, the designs of my work set out to mimic natural formations found at the seaside.

 Achieving intricate moulds and samples for the basis of my ceramics involved travelling to a range of beaches stretching along the East coast.
 With doing so, I collected a variety of samples from rock textures and forms.
-The samples were made into moulds, and the final piece was created from a press moulding process by hand.
+The samples were made into moulds, and the final piece is created by hand pressing each piece.

 Throughout the design procedure, the primary objective is to maintain the natural shape of the rock.
 I aspire to create ceramic ware which truly captures the organic texture of the original stone.
 I believe that I have achieved this, and with doing so, my work is shown to mirror the Scottish coast.

 Having created and displayed my work at various events, comments have been made regarding just how unique and tactile the stoneware is.
 I am proud to be the sole creator, designer and maker of the ceramic ware which I produce.
-At present, I am working on a new range which will be designed using the same process, though focus will be made on a new Scottish location.
+At present, I am living on the West coast of Scotland and working in a small studio in South Ayrshire part-time at the moment, with the hope in the future to work full time in my ceramic business.

 Please feel free to contact me with questions, requests or enquiries.